aosabook/500lines/functionalDB/chapter.md

          filtered-map (if ref-names (select-keys ref-names all-attr-map) all-attr-map)] (reduce into #{} (vals filtered-map))))
 ````
-We can also, for a given entity, go through all of it’s attributes and collect all the values of attribute of type :db/ref, and by that extract all the outgoing references from an entity.
+We can also, for a given entity, go through all of it’s attributes and collect all the values of attribute of type :db/ref, and by that extract all the outgoing references from that entity.
 This is done at the *outgoing-refs* function

 ````clojure
 (defn outgoing-refs [db ts ent-id & needed-keys]